santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

  > *All files must have file comments, and must include @file command, otherwise global entities - functions, typedefs, enums, macros and variables will not be documented, even though Doxygen compatible comments are used.*

 ## 3. Documenting global/static functions
-Declaration comments describe use of the function (when it is non-obvious); comments at the definition of a function describe operation.
-Do not repeat the same information in multiple locations.
-Function comments may be ommitted if the function is simple and obvious.

-> *For functions which have been declared and defined (e.g. ``static`` functions) in the same file it may be much cleaner to document them at the definition.*
+Functions can be documentated at thier declaration (i.e. in header files) or at their definition (in the source file).
+For functions which have been declared and defined (e.g. ``static`` functions) in the same file it may be much cleaner to document them at thier definition.
+See - [Elements of C++ Style](https://github.com/santoshsmalagi/CPP/blob/master/Part%20I%20-%20The%20Basics/The-Elements-of-C++-Stlye.md for how to document functions.

 A function's documentation must include the following fields:
 * A brief one line description about the function and its purpose specified using ``@brief``
-* Detailed description about the function (as explained in [Elements of C++ Style](https://github.com/santoshsmalagi/CPP/blob/master/Part%20I%20-%20The%20Basics/The-Elements-of-C++-Stlye.md)
+* Detailed description about the function (as explained in
 * Parameters (specified using ``@param``)
     * a list of parameters (one per line) and a brief description of each of them
 * Return value (specified using ``@return``)